For First Time Blood Donors

 How To Give Blood

+Your voluntary blood donation helps meet the needs of patients in local medical facilities.
 When you register, LifeShare staff will recommend a donation procedure that is best suited to your blood type and current patient needs.
+You may be asked to donate different blood components each time you give.
+During your donation, you will be attended to by trained specialists.

 Whole Blood